akonstodata/covid_state_county/Illinois/README.md

 ![](https://github.com/akonstodata/covid_state_county/blob/master/Illinois/results/IL_update.png)

-The best model for Illinois is the exponential model.
-Prediction for number of total cases for 03/28 is 3798.
+The best model for Illinois is the quadratic model.
+Prediction for number of total cases for 04/02 is 9641.

 Illinois counties: coming soon!
 ------------